“I am never the type of parent to complain…”

 If you are a coach you have likely got one of these messages from a parent.
 Sometimes, they are vicious personal attacks.
 Other times, they are passive aggressive comments.

-I’ve worked personally with dozens of coaches and I’ve realized two things:
+I’ve worked personally with dozens of coaches and I’ve learned two things:

 - It does not matter how much you win, how long you’ve been coaching, or the level you are coaching in; parents will always complain about playing time.